Who to contact when the surgery is closed

 To be effective, this service requires your co-operation and asks that you use it only if you have a medical problem that cannot wait for the Medical Centre to reopen.

-NHS 111 is a new service that's makes it easier for you to access local NHS healthcare services.
+NHS 111 makes it easier for you to access local NHS healthcare services.
 You can call 111 when you need medical help fast but it’s not a 999 emergency.
 Calls are free from landlines and mobile phones.

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.